 Apple laptops are FANTASTIC laptops.
 They are the only laptops out there on which you can legally run macOS and Windows, which means if you need to run both operating systems for some reason, Apple laptops have a higher resale value than that of their competitors.
 In general, they have a better build quality (although to be fair, if you spend the same amount of money as an Apple laptop, you can get comparable build quality in a PC laptop).

 Catalina has new music, TV, podcasts apps.
 You can also create iPad apps on Catalina since they run natively on Catalina.
 Photos have been improved considerably, notes and reminders are much better.
 Apple Arcade is on Catalina.
 You can extend your desktop to an iPad.
 You can also figure out where you are spending time on your Mac using Screen Time.
 It has additional security features.
 The find My app is new and makes it easy to find family and your devices.
 It has better accessibility features and voice control—plenty of reasons to upgrade.

 1. Choose the Right Screen Size

-· 15 -16 inches: The most popular size 15 inches usually weight 4 to 5.5kgs.
-Consider this size if you want a large screen, and if you’re not planning to carry your notebook around often, place.
+- · 15 -16 inches: The most popular size 15 inches usually weight 4 to 5.5kgs.
+Consider this size if you want a large screen, and if you’re not planning to carry your notebook around often, place it.
 Laptops with 16-inch displays are rares, but Apple might start with its 16-inch screen.